Property Investment · Last updated 2 June 2026

 Retail units (Locales comerciales)

-Street-level retail space in La Linea, particularly around Calle Real (the main shopping street), Avenida Príncipe de Asturias and the side streets around the market.
-Ground floor units in high-footfall areas command the highest prices.
+Street-level retail space in La Linea, particularly around Calle Real (the main shopping street), Avenida Príncipe de Asturias and the side streets around the market, represents the highest-footfall commercial stock.
+The following ranges are indicative, based on public listings on Idealista and Fotocasa as of early 2026.
+Verify current asking prices directly on either portal before drawing conclusions.

 Office space (Oficinas)